antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 ### Adding node type descriptions

-Adding descriptions is just a case of providing a node name and a description string.
+Adding descriptions is just a matter of providing a node name and a description string.

 ```python
 specification_builder.add_node_description(